 Once you have selected a policy from our results list, you will be directed to the chosen insurer's payment platform.
 Here you can make payment with a credit or debit card.
 We can also make payment to the insurer on your behalf by taking payment details over the phone.
 Cheque or cash payments are not accepted.

-It is really simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.